.404 Jeffery: History

 Originally the .404 Jeffery was very popular with hunters in Africa and saw significant use in both British and German colonies.
 As the British Empire began to shrink, many of the popular British big-bore cartridges also dwindled in popularity, and the .404 Jeffery was one of them.
 By the 1960s it had all but disappeared from common firearm usage.
 This condition was mostly the result of the closing of the British ammunition giant Kynoch, which was the primary manufacturer of the .404 Jeffery and many other British cartridges.
 The introduction of the .458 Winchester Magnum in 1956 in the Winchester Model 70 bolt-action rifle provided an affordable alternative to the big Nitro Express rifles and cartridges.
 Winchester also started a marketing campaign at about this time called "Winchester in Africa" with much success.
 Renewed interest in heavy game rifles combined with political stability in Africa has led to a resurgence in African hunting and the rifles suited for it.
 Several ammunition makers like Kynoch, Norma, Federal, and Hornady are offering .404 Jeffery sporting ammunition.

 A more recent development by Norma of Sweden has been the introduction of 450 gr ammunition under their African PH banner.
 The increase in bullet weight and sectional density improves the ballistics of the .404 Jeffery.
 Fired at 2,150 fps, the cartridge now outperforms most of its peers with a relatively mild recoil due to the efficient design of the cartridge.

-Commercial and wildcat variations
+Commercial variations

-In 1908, W.J.
-Jeffery & Co created the .333 Jeffery by shortening the .404 case, giving it greater taper and necking it down to .333 in (8.5 mm).
+In 1908, W. J. Jeffery & Co. created the .333 Jeffery by shortening the .404 case, giving it greater taper and necking it down to .333 in (8.5 mm).
 In 1913, Jeffery further necked down the .333 Jeffery to .288 inches, creating the .280 Jeffery.